 4) Families or Foster Care Youth referred to the HA by the Riverside County Public Child Welfare Agency (PCWA) for admission through the Family Unification Program (HUD designated special purpose vouchers), or

-5) Participants who have utilized a special rental assistance program administered by (or under contract/Memorandum of Understanding (MOU) with) the Housing Authority of the County of Riverside for a minimum of a six (6) month term and no longer require supportive services.
+5) Participants who have utilized a special rental assistance program administered by (or under contract/Memorandum of Understanding (MOU) with) the Housing Authority of the County of Riverside for a minimum of a six (6) month term and no longer require supportive services; or

 1) County of Riverside Residency Preference, and

-2) Working Families (see Working Families definition in Appendix A) with minors or Elderly families or Disabled families
+2) Families with minors or Elderly Families or Disabled Families.

 To meet the Riverside Residency preference, a family must live or work in Riverside County.